-Join Von Glitschka for an in-depth discussion in this video What to do when a client rejects your design, part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video What to do when a client rejects your design, part of Learning Logo Design.

 Revision should be an expected part of the creative process.…We're not creating fine art, so our opinion no matter how reasonable and well…grounded regarding a design, can still be trumped by a clients decision making process.…So our logo design process should have distinct stages of development.…This will help keep the communication between the designer and client clear.…Each party will then know what to expect of each other at each stage.…